Skip to content

 5 min read · Cost

-What 'pulling away' actually looks like
+What pulling away actually looks like

-Cause 1: substrate failure
+Cause one: substrate failure

-Cause 2: systematic fastener pull-out
+Cause two: systematic fastener pull-out

-Cause 3: framing or sheathing movement
+Cause three: framing or sheathing movement

-Cause 4: wind damage
+Cause four: wind damage

-Cause 5: thermal-cycle failure on tight install
+Cause five: thermal-cycle failure on a tight install

 Siding pulling-away diagnostic matrix